 Corned beef has been a staple of old-school diner menus and Irish-American diets for decades.
+(Just like many of these classic Irish recipes!)
 You might find it mingling with sauerkraut in a tasty Reuben sandwich or next to potatoes at a St. Patrick’s Day supper.
-Sure, you can buy it canned or already cured in a store, but nothing beats the flavor, and feeling of total accomplishment, of bringing your own.
+Sure, you can buy it canned or already cured in a store, but nothing beats the flavor—and feeling of total accomplishment—of making your own.
 So how do you make corned beef from scratch?

 The Taste of Home Test Kitchen has found the best way.
 Follow along with our expert tips and methods below.

 A quick heads-up: This recipe requires multiple days.
 But don’t let the time scare you.
 The steps are simple and the flavor payoff is second to none.
 It’ll take about 10 days to brine the meat, so if it’s for a big event, schedule it into your calendar early.